aedart/athenaeum/docs/archive/current/dto/concrete-dto.md

 # Implement DTO

-To implement your DTO, extend the `Dto` abstraction.
+In order to implement the DTO, extend the `Dto` abstraction and inherit from your DTO interface (_if you choose to use interfaces for your DTOs_).
-Also, you should ensure that it implements your previously defined interface.

 ```php